3 Engagement-Driving Examples of B2B User Generated Content

 In the wake of this digital tsunami, marketers have been left with a few priceless gems.
 One of the most notable: the phenomena of user-generated content.
 With today’s customer-centric marketing model, encouraging consumers to publish content on social media – sharing their brand experiences and personal stories – has become one of the most powerful tools for engagement.

-When marketers combine user-generated content (UGC) with brand content, engagement can spike by as much as 28 percent.
+According to a Comscore study, when marketers combine user-generated content (UGC) with brand content, engagement can spike by as much as 28 percent.
 It’s extremely impactful with millennials.
 UGC is 20 percent more influential than any other form of media in driving purchase decisions with millennials.